 Just as I did in my train rides, I sat next to the window sticking my face to it as the houses and streets slowly disappear and the clouds gradually descend from my point of view.
 Surprisingly my train-ride-scale neither become smaller nor bigger.
 Maybe because I couldn't compare it with the number of stations the flight has flown by.
 Even now I feel that my grand father's house is 12-hours away.
 But as every hour passes, the digital screen in front of my face reminds me how much we have traveled and which country is below us.
 It didn't matter because I cannot see it from my window.
 My imaginary train has stopped moving and so did the scale in my mind stopped increasing.

 Just two years later as I fiddle with the buttons on my tv remote in boredom, I came across something which fueled the thirsty and rusted engine of my imaginary train with an infinite supply of curiosity.
-The train has started again and taken off from the world I knew till then.
+The train has started again and took off from the world I knew till then.

-Only then I realized the true scale of the universe we live in.
+Only then did I realize the true scale of the universe we live in.
 Even though I answered all my geography and science questions right about the planets and solar system, I never pictured them as I did now.
-My train is now a spacecraft that zooms past the planets and stars and can reach the center of the galaxies and the horizons of black holes at astronomical scale.
+My train is now a spacecraft that zooms past the planets and stars and can reach the center of the galaxies and the horizons of black holes at an astronomical scale.
 It can also shrink itself to the size of an atom and explore the inner workings of life at the nanoscale.
 It can travel at the speed of light and look backward to observe the entire world take a mannequin challenge.
 Every train station in space is filled with an incredible amount of mind-boggling realities.